The Big Debate:

 A Case to Stop the Arundel Bypass

-The case against Grey, and similarly against any long new dual carriageway through the countryside and villages, is many-faceted.
+The case against Grey, and similarly against any long new dual carriageway through the countryside and villages, was and is many-faceted.

-Over the coming months we will share communications on each of these aspects as papers or blogs.
-These will be found as links expanding the summary points below.
-Please come back and check this page from time to time to see what's new.
+From time to time we share communications on each of these aspects as papers or blogs.
+These may be found as links expanding the summary points below.

 In summary, these are: